Learning Directed Graphical Models from Gaussian Data: Introduction

 \subsection{Example: Cell signaling network}

-To motivate the enhanced graphical modeling potential of GGIMs and GGCEMs, we demonstrate the two new models when applied to the same dataset as used by the authors of \citep{Friedman2008} in their paper introducing the GLASSO algorithm for sparse precision matrix estimation.
+To motivate the enhanced graphical modeling potential of GGIMs, we demonstrate the new model when applied to the same dataset as used by the authors of \citep{Friedman2008} in their paper introducing the GLASSO algorithm for sparse precision matrix estimation.
 The dataset is from \citep{sachs2005} and contains flow cytometry data of $n=7466$ cells and $p=11$ proteins.
 Figure \ref{fig:gull} reproduces the classic signaling network \citep[Figure~2]{sachs2005}.

 The conditional independence graph from \citep{Friedman2008} is shown in Figure \ref{fig:tiger}.
-To compare, we show the two new graph models introduced in this paper, GGIM and GGCEM, in Figures \ref{fig:mouse} and \ref{fig:bear}, respectively.
-Details for computing the graphs \ref{fig:mouse} and \ref{fig:bear} can be found in Section \ref{sec:det}.
+To compare, we show the new graph model introduced in this paper, GGIM, in Figures \ref{fig:mouse}.
+Details for computing the graph \ref{fig:mouse} can be found in Section \ref{sec:det}.
 All graphs contain 18 edges, where, in the directed setting, an edge from node $i$ to $j$ is counted independently from an edge $j$ to $i$.
 Solid lines indicate edges that are present in the classic signaling graph and light gray dashed lines indicate edges that are not present in the classic signaling graph.
-In graphs \ref{fig:mouse} and \ref{fig:bear}, black lines indicate edges identified in the same orientation as the classic signaling graph.
+In graph \ref{fig:mouse}, black lines indicate edges identified in the same orientation as the classic signaling graph.
 Dark gray lines indicate edges identified in the reverse orientation as the classic signaling graph.

-The GGIM (\ref{fig:mouse}) and GGCEM (\ref{fig:bear}) graphs capture more of the edges of Figure (\ref{fig:gull}) than the undirected conditional independence graph (\ref{fig:tiger}), with the majority of correctly identified edges also in the correct orientation.
+The GGIM (\ref{fig:mouse}) graph captures more of the edges of Figure (\ref{fig:gull}) than the undirected conditional independence graph (\ref{fig:tiger}), with the majority of correctly identified edges also in the correct orientation.